F-Loyer/ocaml.org/data/tutorials/guides/1wf_06_database.md

 Where supported options are:

 - `record_in` : instead of calling the query with one argument per parameter, a single argument is provided.
-It must be a record whose the fields correspond to the parameters.
+It must be a record whose fields correspond to the parameters.
 - `record_out` : instead of outputing row(s) as tuple(s), they are presented as record(s).
 - `function_out` : the query is called with a function as its first argument.
 This function is called for each row with every values (column names) as a labelled arguments.
 The return value of the query